Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • How do we balance the cost of shipping against the risk of an SLA breach?

 According to Gartner’s latest supply chain projections, the complexity of these daily micro-decisions is overwhelming human teams.
-By 2028, Gartner predicts that 15% of all day-to-day supply chain decisions will be made entirely autonomously by AI agents, freeing human planners to focus purely on high-level strategy.
+By 2028, Gartner predicts that 15% of all day-to-day supply chain decisions will be made entirely autonomously by AI agents.

 Also read: Control Towers in Supply Chain Decision-Making: A Framework